Secure Email¶

 |

-This message’s signature has been successfully verified.
-You can be confident that it’s authentic and that the contents have not been modified. |
+Successfully verified.
+You can be confident it’s authentic and the content has not been modified. |

 |